AHA! Haflinger Celebration ♡ Video Tips and Show Rules

-- Approved headgear is encouraged for all riders, but required for all riders under 18 and those competing in disciplines that require helmets (e.g., hunter/jumper).
+- Approved headgear is encouraged for all, but required for all riders and drivers under 18 and those competing in disciplines that require helmets (e.g., hunter/jumper).

 - Rider and horse age is determined as of January 1st of the competition year.

 - Please follow the standard equipment rules for each discipline.
-The horse’s legs must be bare with no wraps or boots.
+The horse’s legs must be bare with no wraps or boots for all classes.